Things You'll Need

 Paint the front of the shirt and the sleeves with black fabric paint.

-Place tape on the back of the shirt.
-Add tape lines that travel down from the shoulders and narrow at the waist, but does not intersect.
+Place tape on the back of the DIY Deadpool costume shirt.
+Add tape lines that travel down from the shoulders and narrow at the waist, but don't allow them to intersect.
 Place additional tape from the waist section that widens into an upside-down V to the bottom of the shirt.

 Paint the back sides of the shirt with black fabric paint.
 Do not paint the center section of the shirt.
 Remove the tape once the paint is dry.